Violence Engulfs Transgender Population in D.C.

-A wave of violence engulfs the transgendered, whose murder rate may outpace that of all other hate killings
+A wave of violence engulfs transgender people, whose murder rate may outpace that of all other hate killings

 By Bob Moser